vizzuhq/ipyvizzu/docs/tutorial/animation_control_keyframes.md

 # Animation control & keyframes

-Using the `previous` property provided by the chart you can play, pause, stop, seek or reverse the animations.
+Using the `control` property provided by the chart you can play, pause, stop, seek or reverse the animations.

 In this step, we seek forward to `50%` of progress after the animation starts.